benny019/Bellabeat-Fitness-Analysis/README.md

 - Come up with high-level recommendations for how these trends can inform Bellabeat marketing strategy.

 ## Concept Demonstrated
 To successfully carry out this project, I diligently followed the six steps of data analysis processes as learnt in the course: ask, prepare, process, analyze, share, and act, using three analytical tools: Excel, SQL and Tableau.
+With this, I was able to demonstrate several analytical skills, but one that I find most interesting is the use of advanced features in Tableau, including navigation buttons for a better interacion with the visuals.
 Stated below are details of tasks carried out in each step.